Famous Female Painters You Need to Know

 Joan Mitchell - Painting Big

-Joan Mitchell’s work is praised for the compositional rhythms, and bold color tones applied with energetic gestural brushstrokes.
+We continue our list of famous female painters with Joan Mitchell whose work is praised for the compositional rhythms, and bold color tones applied with energetic gestural brushstrokes.
 Her body of work resides somewhere between the meticulously prepared, structured composition and raw, untamed improvisation.
 The painter’s large-scale multi-paneled paintings are marked with abstract, richly colored calligraphic elements that are the key characteristics of her unique style that made her one of the most prominent figures of American Abstract Expressionism.